mahidulalvi/household-management-api/README.md

 Household Management API is household budget management backend application which gives us the endpoints for managing our ['Household Manager'](https://github.com/mahidulalvi/household-manager) application.
 It is built using C# and the ASP.NET framework's Web API template.

 The project requirements are sourced from `Coder Foundry`.
+This project was originally completed on June 14, 2019.

 ## logic